sofiacinalli/SMPE-2025-2026/Project 1 - Notes.md

 **Quicksort experiment**

-Idea: run the code in different computers and compare the different result obtains between the different runs, diferent computers.
+Idea: run the code in different computers and compare results obtained from the different runs, and systems.

 *Analyze the code*
-The code is configurated to show the time that take the computer to find a Quicksort using different techniques.
+The code is configurated to show the time each algorithm takes to perform Quicksort using different techniques:
-     1. Sequential: code prepared to select a pivot aleatory value and then the system order each value following the condintion:
+     1. Sequential: the code select a random pivot and then sorts the elements according the following condintion:
-          a. on the left the values<pivot
+          a. on the left: the values < pivot
-          b. on the right the values>pivot
+          b. on the right: the values > pivot
-     2. Parallel: code prepared to do the same but by selecting more than one pivot and make the order in paprallel.
+     2. Parallel: similar to sequential sort but ir select more than one pivot and make the sort in paprallel.
-     3. Built-in: use C language to process it.
-It has the same funtion as the 1 but more optimized.
+     3. Built-in: uses the built-in C function to process the sorting.
+It performs as the 1 but in a more optimized way.

 **Experiment**
 Frsts runs in UBUNTU: ./src/parallelQuicksort

-what we have done first is tu run the code (without change any parameter) make any  and see what results it bring to us:
+The first step was to run the code (without change any parameter) nd see what results:

 *First time:*
 ./src/parallelQuicksort